Sun Li (Water Margin): Campaigns and later life

 Sun Li is appointed as one of the scouting generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty by Emperor Huizong for Liangshan.

-Sun Li is among the few heroes who survive all the campaigns.
+Sun Li is among the few heroes who survives all the campaigns.
 Reinstated as garrison officer in Dengzhou, he goes back to his previous place of service while his brother Sun Xin and sister-in-law Gu Dasao also return there to resume the business of running an inn.

 Other appearances

 In Iron Arm, Golden Sabre, Sun Li is portrayed to be studying martial arts alongside Zhou Tong and Luan Tingyu.
 Their teacher is a Shaolin martial artist named Tan Zhengfan.
 Zhou Tong becomes a drill instructor of the Imperial Guards and uses his influence to get Sun Li the position of garrison major in Dengzhou.